 Milan Duomo has characteristic looks.
 It is very large, but thanks to its unusually bright facade and thousand of spires at the top it feels very light.

 It is probably impossible to visit Milan and totally avoid either seeing the Duomo itself, or at least a picture or a sign mentioning it.
-The Duomo is literally the dominant feature of Milan (well, besides the San Siro stadium, which is a kind of “Duomo” for football fans).
+The Duomo is literally the dominant feature of Milan (besides the San Siro stadium, which is a kind of “Duomo” for football fans).

 Piazza del Duomo in Milano